-Based on the above examples a “good” histogram will have tones stored in the middle portion and this will represent correct exposure.
+Based on the above examples, a “good” histogram will have tones stored in the middle portion, representing correct exposure.

-But this doesn’t work every time that is why histogram can never be completely effective for judging exposure.
-A simple conclusion which we have reached is that for overexposure and underexposure histograms are good as they can discover whether the image is clipped or shadowed.
+But this doesn’t work every time; that is why histograms can never be completely effective for judging exposure.
+A simple conclusion which we have reached is that for overexposure and underexposure, histograms are good as they can discover whether the image is clipped or shadowed.

-But for evaluating correct exposure they are not so good as well exposed image depends on too many factors, other than tones such as your vision as well as the scene you are capturing.
+But for evaluating correct exposure, they are not so good as well-exposed image depends on too many factors, other than tones such as your vision and the scene you are capturing.

-So as histogram can merely show the number of tones of various brightness levels, the verdict is that they are not sufficient for determining exposure.
+As histogram can merely show the number of tones of various brightness levels, the verdict is not sufficient to determine exposure.
 It can act as a guide to avoid loss of detail when capturing images, as it excels in it but nothing more.

-Learning how to evaluate a histogram can be invaluable but this doesn’t mean that you have to make a habit of glancing at histogram after each shot.
+Learning how to evaluate a histogram can be invaluable, but this doesn’t mean that you have to make a habit of glancing at a histogram after each shot.

-It should only be used to check the under and overtones in.
-Hopefully, after reading this article you will be able to understand how to use them and can apply them in real life.
+It should only be used to check the under and overtones.
+Hopefully, after reading this article, you will understand how to use them and apply them in real life.